『Hated By All the Right People』のカバーアート

 このコンテンツについて

-New York Times Magazine writer Jason Zengerle’s evocative biography of Tucker Carlson tells the story of how the former Fox News talking head rose through the ranks from a young writer at The Weekly Standard to one of the most powerful voices in right-wing politics.
-Through personal anecdotes and a sweeping view of the political and media landscape over the past 30 years, Zengerle examines how Tucker Carlson’s career offers a unique lens into the radical transformation of American conservatism and, just as importantly, the media that covers and ultimately shapes it.
+New York Times Magazine writer Jason Zengerle’s rich and evocative character study of Carlson tells the story of how the former Fox News talking head rose through the ranks of conservative media, from his early days as a young writer at The Weekly Standard to his current perch as one of the most powerful voices in right-wing politics.
+Through deep reporting and a sweeping view of the political and media landscapes over the past thirty years, Zengerle reveals how Carlson’s career offers a unique lens into the radical transformation of American conservatism and, just as importantly, the media that covers and ultimately shapes it.
+As conservative news outlets fight daily over who can report the most disreputable stories, and clicks and views take precedence over facts and substance, Carlson’s evolution tells the larger story of how the right has radicalized and taken the media with it.

-ジャーナリスト・編集者・出版者 プロパガンダ・政治心理学 メディア研究 政治・政府 政治・行動主義 政治家 社会科学 芸術・文学 選挙・政治的プロセス
+エンターテインメント・有名人 ジャーナリスト・編集者・出版者 プロパガンダ・政治心理学 メディア研究 政治・政府 政治・行動主義 政治家 社会科学 芸術・文学 選挙・政治的プロセス

 まだレビューはありません